logzio/documentation/docs/shipping/Code/node-js.md

 :::

-### Configuring your Node.js applicatin to send custom metrics to Logz.io
+### Configuring your Node.js application to send custom metrics to Logz.io